Corporate Governance

 The current governance framework comprised of the Board and the Corporate Executive Team, and their respective sub-committees, is set out below:

-Further information regarding governance at Oxford Biomedica can be found in our 2022 Annual Report.
+Further information regarding governance at OXB can be found in our 2024 Annual Report.

 The Board